godotengine/godot-docs/classes/class_vehiclebody3d.rst

 | *Getter*  | get_steering()      |
 +-----------+---------------------+

-The steering angle for the vehicle.
+The steering angle for the vehicle, in radians.
 Setting this to a non-zero value will result in the vehicle turning when it's moving.
 Wheels that have :ref:`VehicleWheel3D.use_as_steering<class_VehicleWheel3D_property_use_as_steering>` set to ``true`` will automatically be rotated.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`